Medieval Theories of Haecceity

 Clearly, if Leibniz's Law is understood — as Leibniz intended — to assert that any two individuals must differ in some qualitative or relational way, B's counterexample seems sufficient to refute it.
 But on the face of it there is an easy answer available to A. For A could assert that the two spheres differ in some property neither qualitative nor relational: they could differ by haecceity.
 This leaves intact a trivial reading of Leibniz (that if individual x is distinct from individual y, then there must be some property had by x and not by y, or vice versa), and thus the obviously true version of the principle secure.
 (Haecceities may not be the only way to preserve the principle against B's counterexample.
 But the solution gives some prima facie plausibility to the possibility of haecceities.)

 Theories of haecceities may want to assign more or less ontological weight to haecceities, and, indeed, to properties in general.
 Medieval accounts of forms, properties, and predicates tend to make a distinction between those predicates that involve some sort of ontological commitment, and those that do not — that is to say, between those that signify some kind of metaphysical constituent of substances, and those that do not.
 In this context, the relevant metaphysical constituents would for a medieval thinker most naturally be understood as forms, corresponding to Aristotle's division of the categories.
-A form F-ness of a substance or substrate x is a particular, naturally dependent on x, in virtue of which x is F. For Scotus, however, there is a further group of metaphysical constituents, labeled by him ‘formalities’ (among other things): entities with some sort of “diminished” but still real being, such that a subject of such formalities is inseparable from them, and they from it.
+A form F-ness of a substance or substrate x is a particular, naturally dependent on x, in virtue of which x is F. For Scotus, however, there is a further group of metaphysical constituents, labeled by him ‘formalities’, or ‘realities’: not concrete things (“res”) but abstract realities — abstract particulars — with some kind of real being, such that a subject of such formalities is inseparable from them, and they from it.
 We could label an account of predicates that does not involve any commitment to such kinds of metaphysical constituents — whether forms or formalities — nominalist, and think of such a nominalist account of properties as something distinct from a nominalist account of universals.
 Nominalism on the question of universals does not require nominalism on the question of properties as such.
 Properties could, after all, be as particular as the substances of which they are properties.
 According to Scotus, haecceities and essences are distinct real properties of substances.
 Scotus is not, in other words, a nominalist about these properties.
 But such a realist account of these properties is not necessary for my easy refutation of B; it would be possible to hold that there is no purely qualitative or relational criterion for identity without holding that haecceities are metaphysical ingredients of things.
 It is possible to argue that any medieval opponents of haecceities (in Scotus's robust sense) in fact covertly accept this weaker form of haecceitism — and thus that at least part of the debate between Scotus and his later opponents has to do with the status of properties as such, rather than the question of individuation.

 Because there is among beings something indivisible into subjective parts — that is, such that it is formally incompatible for it to be divided into several parts each of which is it — the question is not what it is by which such a division is formally incompatible with it (because it is formally incompatible by incompatibility), but rather what it is by which, as by a proximate and intrinsic foundation, this incompatibility is in it.
 Therefore, the sense of the questions on this topic [viz. of individuation] is: What is it in [e.g.] this stone, by which as by a proximate foundation it is absolutely incompatible with the stone for it to be divided into several parts each of which is this stone, the kind of division that is proper to a universal whole as divided into its subjective parts?
 (Scotus, Ordinatio II, d.
 3, p.
 1. q.
 2, n.
 48 (Scotus [OO], 7:412-413; Spade (1994), 69))